devkit-labs/Notifier/README.md

 // Silent fallback (no beep sound) notify.info("Silent Update", {
    body: "This won't make a sound even in fallback mode.",
-   silent: true, // No beep sound in alert fallback });
+   silent: true, // No beep sound when permission denied });
 ```